 You can see some examples of how we do this on the class pages of the children section of this website.

 Early Years Foundation Stage (EYFS)

-In reception, children follow the EYFS curriculum which sets standards for the learning, development and care of children from birth to five.
+In our Nursery and Reception classes, children follow the EYFS curriculum which sets standards for the learning, development and care of children from birth to five.

 Four guiding principles shape practice in early years settings.

 - Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured

 - Children learn to be strong and independent through positive relationships

 - Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers

 - Children develop and learn in different ways and at different rates